 She is also writing a new story book that combines all her previous books and workshops, with 1000's of new ideas and examples from famous films and TV shows.
-The new book is going to be called "Writing A Great Script Fast + Digital Preproduction" by Sherri Sheridan, coming out in 2013.
+The new book is going to be called something like "Writing A Great Script Fast + Digital Preproduction" by Sherri Sheridan, coming out soon.

 Sherri is the author of "Maya 2 Character Animation (coauthor, New Riders, 1999), Developing Digital Short Films (New Riders, Peachpit, Pearson, 2004) and "Writing A Great Script Fast," with 22+ hours of video classes and a 320 page workbook.

 What is missing in user generated content for digital filmmaking?
 There seems to be a huge gap in visual storytelling abilities between the movie studios and the little guys.
 MyFlik.com is an online movie studio and free film school, focusing on great storytelling, that helps develop, fund, produce, market and distribute, short and feature digital films, TV shows and animations.